jesseinvent/node-user-auth-api/README.md

 > Note:
 - Emails will only be sent when API is running in a production environment.
-- In a development environment, otps will be saved in an otps folder in the root direction.
+- In a development environment, otps will be saved in an otps folder in the root directory.

 ## Enjoy 😃